Survey Program FAQs

 Who decides whether my building is historic?

 Qualified planners and consultants make the determination as to a building's historic status.
-The Planning Department has a team of twelve preservation planners who meet the required Secretary of the Interior Professional Qualifications Standards for historic and cultural resource survey work.
+The Planning Department has a team of preservation planners who meet the required Secretary of the Interior Professional Qualifications Standards for historic and cultural resource survey work.
 Planning Department preservation planners work with teams of architectural and preservation consultants, who, likewise, must meet the Secretary of the Interior qualifications.
+Department staff may also consult with community-based historians or culture-bearers.
 Survey results are typically also reviewed by the Historic Preservation Commission.

 What happens after the field portion of the survey is done?

-Once the field surveying is finished, DPR 523 forms are completed for each age-eligible property within the survey area.
-Property owners are sent the completed forms and are invited to submit corrections and additional factual information.
 The Planning Department presents the entire survey to the Historic Preservation Commission for endorsement at a public hearing.
+This will happen in phases over the multi-year survey effort.
 Survey findings are then shared with the State Office of Historic Preservation.

 How will inclusion in a survey benefit property owners?